Josephus-git/caffeine-tracker/README.md

 -   **Log Coffee:** Easily log every cup of coffee you drink.
 -   **View History:** Keep track of your consumption over time.
--   **AI-Powered Insights:** Get fun facts or recommendations about your coffee habits (powered by Firebase AI).
 -   **User-Friendly Interface:** Clean, simple, and easy to use.

 ## 🛠️ Tech Stack